alien-csi/alien-csi-hackathon/vespa/BiohackRxiv/paper.md

 ## Aims

-* To gather interaction data for Vespa velutina and the habits invaded by this species
+* To gather interaction data for *Vespa velutina* and the habits invaded by this species.
-* To visualize the interactions we gather to make them more useful for risk assessment
+* To visualize the interactions we gather to make them more useful for risk assessment.
-* To use the data we have collected to assess the risks of invasion
+* To use the data we have collected to assess the risks of invasion.

 # Updating interactions of *Vespa velutina* on the Global Biotic Interactions database